ucsd-cse112-sp19/team13/CONTRIBUTING.md

  > *[Template and structure of Friday's CONTRIBUTING.md courtesy of Mochajs CONTRIBUTING.md](https://github.com/mochajs/mocha/blob/master/.github/CONTRIBUTING.md)*

+ ## A Quick Tutorial on Writing Tests
+ See our [TestCafe Handguide](https://www.google.com/chrome/) on how to write tests.

 ## A Quick Tutorial on your First Contribution
 So you want to contribute to core components?
 Here's what you need to know.